8/6/2024

 speaker

-Hey guys, thanks for taking the questions.
-This is John Onfordave.
-Can you give any commentary on the instrument mixture in the quarter, what the starting performing instruments were, and if you have any commentary on consumables across the instruments, that would be appreciated.
+Hey, guys.
+Thanks for your technical questions.
+This is John on for Dave.
+Can you give any commentary on the instrument mix during the quarter, what the standard performing instruments were?
+And if you have any commentary on the consumables across the instruments, that'd be appreciated.
 Thank you.

 speaker